Samuel Hyde House: History

+The building was built in 1909–1910 by John Charles Olmsted and the architecture firm Bebb & Mendel for liquor magnate Samuel Hyde.
 The two-story brick house is fronted by a portico with Corinthian columns; there is a brick carriage house in back.
-It is believed that the grounds were laid out by the Olmsted Brothers.
+The grounds were laid out by the Olmsted Brothers.
 The Olmsteds played a prominent role in designing Seattle's system of parks and boulevards, and were responsible for landscaping the grounds of the 1909 Alaska–Yukon–Pacific Exposition on the campus of the University of Washington.